Plymouth Rock Chicken: An American Favorite

 Bantam Plymouth Rock

 The Bantam Rock is a miniature version of the large fowl.
-The roosters come in at 36oz (3lb) and the hens weigh in at 32oz.
-Although they are only a third of the size of the large fowl, bantams still produce 200 to 250 brown eggs every year.
-The eggs are about half to 3/4 the size of the normal eggs.
+The roosters come in at 36oz (3lb), and the hens weigh in at 32oz.
+Although they are only a third of the size of the large fowl, bantams still produce 200 to 250 brown eggs yearly.
+The eggs are about half to 3/4 the size of normal eggs.

 Plymouth Rocks are calm, tame, easy, and docile.
 They are friendly towards the other chickens in the flock and to humans.
 They follow you around in the run when you carry some food.

-They can be kept as lap chickens and they enjoy getting stroked, but they can be heavy for children to take.
-The roosters are usually quiet, but they are big enough to cause problems if you are dealing with an aggressive rooster.
+They can be kept as lap chickens and enjoy getting stroked, but they can be heavy for children.
+The roosters are usually quiet but big enough to cause problems if you are dealing with an aggressive rooster.

-The Plymouth Rock is a dual-purpose breed that lays around 200 large brown eggs every year.
+The Plymouth Rock is a dual-purpose breed that lays around 200 large brown eggs annually.
 They start laying after four to six months.
 Depending on your climate, some will lay till the end of the year, during winter.

 The modern broiler industry uses hybrid chicken breeds that originate from Cornish chickens and Plymouth Rocks.
 However, today’s broiler chickens grow up in a couple of weeks.
 For Plymouth Rocks, it takes multiple months to achieve its market weight.
 This makes them less interesting for the broiler industry, as they need much more food before they are culled.